Background pattern

 • If you have used more Vagirux than you should, consult your doctor or pharmacist

 • Vagirux is used for local treatment in the vagina.
-The dose of estradiol is so low that a considerable number of tablets would be needed to achieve the normally used oral dose.
+The dose of estradiol is so low that you would need to use a considerable number of tablets to achieve the dose normally used for oral treatment.

-In case of overdose or accidental ingestion, consult your doctor or pharmacist or call the Toxicological Information Service.
-Phone 915 620 420, indicating the medication and the amount used.
+In case of overdose or accidental ingestion, consult your doctor or pharmacist or call the Toxicology Information Service.
+Phone 915 620 420, indicating the medicine and the amount used.

 If you forget to use Vagirux

-• If you forget a dose, use the medication as soon as you remember
+• If you forget a dose, use the medicine as soon as you remember

-• Do not use a double dose to compensate for the missed doses.
+• Do not use a double dose to make up for forgotten doses.

 Do not stop treatment with Vagirux without consulting your doctor.
 Your doctor will explain the effects of stopping treatment.
 They will discuss other treatment options with you.

-If you are to undergo a surgical procedure, inform the surgeon that you are using Vagirux.
-You may need to stop using Vagirux for 4 to 6 weeks before the operation to reduce the risk of blood clots (see section 2, "Blood clots in a vein”).
+If you are going to have surgery, inform the surgeon that you are using Vagirux.
+You may need to stop using Vagirux 4 to 6 weeks before the operation to reduce the risk of blood clots (see section 2, "Blood clots in a vein").
 Ask your doctor when you can start using Vagirux again.

-The following disorders have been reported more frequently in women using THS medications that circulate in the blood compared to women who do not use THS.
+The following disorders have been reported more frequently in women using HRT medications that circulate in the blood compared to women not using HRT.
 These risks are less common in treatments administered vaginally, such as Vagirux:

 • ovarian cancer;